The bathroom is a really scary place for a senior who is losing his or her independence.

 To help you with this, consider the following bathroom aids

-- Raised toilet seats clamp right onto the toilet bowl giving you a higher seat.
-They also come with and without arms depending on what you need.
+- Raised toilet seats clamp right onto the toilet bowl, giving you a higher seat.
+They also come with and without arms, depending on what you need.
+See my list of the best raised toilet seats for more info.

 - Toilet safety rails mount to the toilet too.
-They help by giving you nice, high arms that make it easier to push up from.
+They help by giving you nice, high arms that make it easier to push up to a standing position.
 Sitting is easier too because you can use them to steady yourself.
+Learn more about these in my guide to the best toilet safety rails.

-- Combine a raised toilet seat with toilet rails if you have a lot of trouble using the toilet.
+- Combine a raised toilet seat with toilet rails if you have significant trouble using the toilet.

 - 3 in 1 commodes, aka bedside commodes or potty chairs, are extremely helpful too.
 While they are usually used in the bedroom, you can use them over toilet seats too.
 Just adjust the legs to the height you need, remove the bucket underneath, and then straddle it right over your toilet.